Finn Harrison: 2024

 In preparation for the upcoming GB4 Championship, Harrison drove for Campos Racing in the 2024 Formula Winter Series.
 He would finish 30th in the standings, scoring one sole point during the first round at Jerez.

 GB3 Championship

 Harrison was expected to graduate to the 2025 GB3 Championship with Elite Motorsport, having tested with the team in November 2024.
 However, his appearances in pre-season testing were with Chris Dittmann Racing at Snetterton and Hillspeed in Silverstone.
 He was not on the entry list for the start of the season.

+1p Mobile Junior Sportbike Championship

+2026

+Ahead of the 2026 season, Harrison was announced as a rider for the ROKiT Rookies team in the 1pMobile National Junior Sportbike Championship, having tested with the squad on multiple occasions at Donington Park during the latter stages of the 2025 season.
+Harrison made his championship debut at the opening round of the season at Oulton Park.